University of Phoenix: Foundation and rapid growth (1970s–2000s)

-Enrollment decline (2010s)
+Enrollment decline, transition to online courses (2010s)

 In 2010, UoPX claimed a peak enrollment of more than 470,000 students with a revenue of $4.95 billion.
 A 2010 report found that its online graduation rate at the time was only five percent.
 Later in the year, the university paid $154.5 million for 20-year naming rights for advertising purposes of the University of Phoenix Stadium in Glendale, Arizona.
 The company terminated the naming rights deal on April 11, 2017, and on September 4, 2018, the stadium's naming rights were acquired by State Farm.

 In August 2010, an ABC News investigation identified a UoPX recruiter who sought new students from Y-Haven, a homeless shelter in Cleveland, Ohio.
-Another University of Phoenix recruiter falsely claimed that the university's Bachelor of Science in Education degree would be sufficient to qualify the producer to teach in Texas or New York.
+Another University of Phoenix recruiter falsely claimed to an undercover television producer taking part in an investigation of the school that the university's Bachelor of Science in Education degree would be sufficient to qualify them to teach in Texas or New York.

 In a December 2010 Bloomberg article, former UoPX senior vice president Robert W. Tucker noted that "at critical junctures, [co-founder] John [Sperling] chose growth over academic integrity, which ultimately diminished a powerful educational model".
 At its peak, UoPX operated more than 500 campuses and learning sites.
 The university began to focus on opening new resource centers for online students to provide spaces for alumni to network and current students to seek assistance from professors and peers.

-In August 2011, Apollo group announced it would buy 100% of Carnegie Learning to accelerate its efforts to incorporate adaptive learning into its academic platform.
+In August 2011, Apollo Group announced it would buy 100% of Carnegie Learning to accelerate its efforts to incorporate adaptive learning into its academic platform.
 Controversies concerned its marketing and recruitment practices, instructional hours, its status as one of the top recipients of student aid, and a student body carrying the most student debt of any college.

-In 2013, the Department of Defense ended its contract with University of Phoenix for military bases in Europe.
+In 2013, the Department of Defense ended its contract with the University of Phoenix for military bases in Europe.
 U.S. military commanders at Fort Campbell, Kentucky, allowed UoPX representatives to advertise and place promotional materials in high-traffic areas.
-Access was provided in exchange for cash.
-Some critics of for-profit higher education have alleged that Apollo Education Group and University of Phoenix "prey upon veterans".
+Access was provided in exchange for the university funding events on army bases, including Easter egg hunts and welcome briefings for newly assigned soldiers.